caizhongang/gta-human_toolbox/gta-human/README.md

 ```
 Notes:
 - `fov` has a constant value of 50.0.
-- `keypoints_3d` are 3D keypoints provided by the games' API.
+- keypoints
-- `keypoints_2d` are projeced 3D keypoints on the image plane.
+    - `keypoints_3d` are 3D keypoints provided by the games' API, format is (x, y, z, 1.0).
-- All keypoint annotations has the last dimension 1.0.
+    - `keypoints_2d` are projeced 3D keypoints on the image plane, format is (u, v, 1.0).
-- Keypoint defination can be found in [MMHuman3D](https://github.com/open-mmlab/mmhuman3d/blob/main/mmhuman3d/core/conventions/keypoints_mapping/gta.py#L104-L205).
+    - Definition of the 100 keypoints can be found in [MMHuman3D](https://github.com/open-mmlab/mmhuman3d/blob/main/mmhuman3d/core/conventions/keypoints_mapping/gta.py#L104-L205).
 - `occ` indicates if a keypoint is occluded.
 - `self_occ` indicates of a keypoint is occluded by the person's own body parts.
 - `daytime` uses a (hour, minute, second) convention.